eleanor-clifford/ellie.clifford.lol/blog/0020-lgbtq-not-going-back/index.md

 The tides really are turning against us queer people, huh?
 Across the world, the far-right is gaining power.
-Even here in the UK, one of the only countries to supposedly shift left recently, it hardly matters -- the new Labour government [continues to uphold attacks on trans rights](https://www.scientificamerican.com/article/the-u-k-s-cass-review-badly-fails-trans-children/) and pander to transphobes.
+Even here in the UK, one of the only countries to supposedly shift left recently, it hardly matters---the new Labour government [continues to uphold attacks on trans rights](https://www.scientificamerican.com/article/the-u-k-s-cass-review-badly-fails-trans-children/) and pander to transphobes.